abdellani/project3-restaurant-page/README.md

 ### Project Info

-- HTML, CSS and Javascript
+- HTML, CSS and Javascript.

 ### About Project